Chicken Kiev speech: Reactions

 The speech was met with standing applause in the Ukrainian parliament.
 However, Bush's position was criticised by Ukrainian nationalists.
 Ivan Drach, the chairman of Rukh, told journalists that "President Bush seems to have been hypnotized by Gorbachev" and complained that the U.S. President "has consistently snubbed the democratic movements in the republics".
-Drach criticised the way that Bush had sided with the Soviet leader:
+Drach criticized the way that Bush had sided with the Soviet leader:

 Another nationalist politician, Stepan Pavluk, complained that "Bush does not understand that we are fighting against a totalitarian state."
 He commented that Bush "talks a lot about freedom, but for us, it is practically impossible to conceive of freedom without independence.
 We have to create our own customs service and currency in order to protect our economy from total collapse."
 The speech also attracted criticism from nationalists elsewhere in the Soviet republics.
 The government of Georgia issued a statement declaring that "The heir of Washington, Jefferson, Lincoln and others arrives ... and carries on propaganda in favor of the Union Treaty.
 Why didn't he call on Kuwait to sign the Union Treaty with Iraq?"